Matlavv/guesswho-app/README.md

 yarn start / npm start

-Pour lancer l'application sur le web : faire w dans le terminal une fois l'application installée
+To start the application on the web : press "w" in the terminal once the application started

-Pour lancer sur un téléphone scanner le QR code affiché au lancement de metro dans l'application Expo Go
+To launch on a phone scan the QR code displayed when launching metro in the Expo Go application

-Pour installer l'apk directement sur android : https://we.tl/t-4LElI22YGq
+You can install the APK on an android device : https://we.tl/t-4LElI22YGq